shikenbisha/project-euler/README.md

 - [problem011.rb](./problem011.rb)

   You have only to think 4-direct product in the grid, "right, down, lower_right and lower_left".
-  By the way, I store the grid in a 1-dimension array.
+  By the way, I store the grid in a 1-dimension array.

   - right direct
     I use the approach of [problem008_another.rb](./problem008_another.rb) to this problem.